dw-610/concept-learning-and-causal-reasoning/README.md

 # Conceptual Learning and Causal Reasoning for Semantic Communication

-(Description of the project here)
+This repository contains all code related to the paper "Conceptual Learning and Causal Reasoning for Semantic Communication" by Dylan Wheeler and Bala Natarajan [preprint reference].
+The main contributions of the paper are integrated of a variational autoencoder architecture and Wasserstein distance loss for improved learning of the domains of a conceptual space, and then a causal reasoning-based approach for intelligent communication given the learned semantic space.

 The project experimental results can be recreated using the code in this repository.
-Steps for carrying out the experiments are detailed below.
-Note that all experiments were performed on a Linux machine running Ubuntu 22.04.
+Steps for carrying out the experiments are presented below in a tutorial style.
+Note that all experiments were originally performed on a Linux machine running Ubuntu 22.04.

 ## Environment Setup